sobolevska/java-test1/PRACTICAL.md

 # Start IT Java group practical test
 2019-04-05

+You can do the tasks in any order you please and organize the work hovever is most convenient to you.
+The only thing that matters is that all solutions should be visible inside your repository.
+Either as different projects and/or files, or as separate versions (commits) of the same file/project.

 ### Welcome, young grasshopper!

 Today you will create your own start-up business. *(Wait, wasn't this about programming or something?)*